prebid/prebid.github.io/prebid-video/video-module.md

 When an impression or error from an ad originating from a winning bid occurs, the bid will be automatically marked as used.
 Limitations: the mechanism used to determine when an error occurred for an ad originating from a winning might fail at times when the ad server is GAM because of a limitation in GAM.

+#### Bid request Enrichment

+For your convenience, when an auction begins, the Video Module will update oRTB params in the auction for SSPs to consume and include in their bid requests.

+##### adUnit.mediaTypes.video

+The params in `adUnit.mediaTypes.video` are populated with information extracted from the player.
+Any params already filled by the publisher will remain unchanged.
+Some params such as `battr`, `minduration`, `maxduration` are specific to a publisher's preferences and should therefore be populated by the Publisher.

+##### bidderRequest.ortb2.site.content

+The params in `bidderRequest.ortb2.site.content` are populated with information extracted from the video player.
+Any params already filled by the publisher will remain unchanged.
+This feature can be disabled by setting `video.contentEnrichmentEnabled` to `false` in the Prebid config.
+In the case where multiple video players are registered with the Video Module, the `bidderRequest.ortb2.site.content` params will be updated by the video player registered to the ad unit in the auction.
+If one of the Video Players is responsible for rendering the main content on the page, it may be appropriate for the `site.content` params to be populated with metadata from that player.
+In that case, you should populate `video.mainContentDivId` in the Prebid config with the video player's div id. |

 ## SSPs

 Before bids are requested, the Video Module automatically enriches the auction.
 SSPs can benefit from this by reading from the proper params.
+Given that the video player is the source of truth for most video params, SSPs and DSPs can rely on the accuracy of the information.

 ### mediaTypes.video

 Before bids are requested, all ad units configured to be handled by the Video Module will be enriched.
 The adUnit's `mediaTypes.video` param will be populated automatically.
 SSPs wishing to benefit from this enrichment should read from `mediaTypes.video`.

-### ortb2.site.content
+### bidderRequest.ortb2.site.content

-Similarly, before bids are requested, the `ortb2.site.content` param is populated in the `bidderRequest` argument of the `buildRequests` function with contextual information from the video player and its media.
+Similarly, before bids are requested, the `bidderRequest.ortb2.site.content` param is populated in the `bidderRequest` argument of the `buildRequests` function with content metadata from the video player and its media.
 SSPs wishing to benefit from this enrichment should read from `bidderRequest.ortb2.site.content`.

 <a name="Video-Module-Contributing" />